-These past two years have been a roller coaster for Jaguar Sun.
-It shuttered for more than a year during the pandemic, reopened for a brief stint last summer, closed again in November, hosted a Basque pop-up by Gilda earlier this year and finally swung its doors open again in June, bringing a renewed spirit to downtown along with a re-styled menu featuring new items and fan favorites.
+These past few years have been a roller coaster for Jaguar Sun.
+It shuttered for more than a year during the pandemic and finally swung its doors open again in June 2022, bringing a renewed spirit to downtown along with a re-styled menu featuring new items and fan favorites.

 At Jaguar Sun, inspired by the namesake book by Italo Calvino, it’s about Italians on holiday in Mexico.
 As Hynes’ food is rooted in Italian cuisine, Thompson pulls inspiration from the Caribbean and Latin America for cocktails.
 And the space evokes a tropical vibe Thompson describes as being neither tiki nor cliché.

 So how do you score a table here?
 Luckily you’re reading The One Who Keeps the Book, our series that aims to answer your most essential question: How do I get in?
 Resy, of course, but every restaurant is different, and there are always tips and tricks, so we’re here to get those to you — straight to the source.

 We sat down with Thompson to chat about Jaguar Sun’s return, and how you can snag a table at this charming cocktail bar and restaurant.

 Resy: How many seats do you have?

 Thompson: Our dining room can sit 28.
 We don’t have outdoor seating at the moment.
 Plus we have 14 bar seats and bar room seating that flexes up and down on how many it can accommodate.